-2. Lorraine Johnson of Lymedisease.org published an article on the standard of care for children.
+2. Lorraine Johnson of Lymedisease.org published an article on the two standards of care.
 Link to pdf, click here.

 3. Dr. James Schaller published an updated symptom checklist for Lyme disease which is very extensive and fully documented with references.
 Click here.

-4. Dr. Robert Bransfield published an article, stating in part:
+4. Dr. Robert Bransfield published an article, "All in Your Head?", stating in part:

 "Late stage Lyme disease has been erroneously diagnosed as psychosomatic, hypochondriasis, malingering, factitious disorder, Munchausen’s syndrome by proxy, Somatoform disorder, hysteria, and conversion disorder."
 Link to article, click here.

 5. Dr. Joseph Burrascano's 'Advanced Topics in Lyme Disease', click here.

 6. The national Lyme Disease Association provides parents with a number of helpful articles concerning children and Lyme disease.
 More information HERE.